virtual-labs/exp-adder-circuit-iiith/experiment/aim.md

 ### Why are adders important?

 Adders are fundamental building blocks in digital systems.
-They are essential components not only in arithmetic logic units (ALUs) but also throughout processors, such as to calculate addresses, table indices, and performing various computational tasks.
-Understanding adder circuits will give you insight into how computers perform one of their most basic operations - addition.
+They are essential components not only in arithmetic logic units (ALUs), but also throughout processors, such as to calculate addresses, table indices, and perform various computational tasks.
+Understanding adder circuits will give you insight into how computers perform one of their most basic operations: addition.